 open/close all folders

 Films — Live-Action

 - A relatively recent dramatic example is the taxi ride sequence Quentin Tarantino's Pulp Fiction.
-Tarantino had access to better technology but used this technique as an homage to movies of the 1940's, especially noir flicks.
+Tarantino had access to better technology but used this technique as a homage to movies of the 1940's, especially noir flicks.

-- Similarly, The Naked Gun makes use of outrageous backdrops, such as the Colosseum in Rome when Drebin is allegedly driving in "Little Italy".
+- Similarly, The Naked Gun makes use of outrageous backdrops, such as showing the Colosseum in Rome when Drebin is allegedly driving in "Little Italy".